vargadan/v-bank/README.md

    * Logged in as bob, please upload xxe_out-of-band.xml
    * 1 new transaction should appear in the history screen:
      * In the note file of the newly uploaded transaction you should see "...(you fall victim to a Out-of-Band XXE attack!)"
+     * Please check the logs sent to the log service at: http://attack.127.0.0.1.xip.io:9090/viewlog
    * What was happening?
      * ```<!ENTITY victim SYSTEM 'http://service.127.0.0.1.xip.io:9090/victim'>``` entry created a victim entity with the outout of the _victim_ _service_ as its value
      * Then in the_evil.dtd used the %victim; parameter entity (parameter entities are denoted by % and can be reused within the DTD) to create another %send; entity which when evaluated will send the value of %victim; to the log service at http://attack.127.0.0.1.xip.io:9090/log